 You’ve probably heard a lot of “facts” about Russia that you assume to be true.
 They are irritating and sometimes even offensive.
-Don’t make the same mistake: these myths about Russia are just that – myths.
+Don’t make the same mistake: These myths about Russia are just that – myths.

 01 of 10

-It's Always Cold in Russia
+It's Always Cold

 Yes, Russia is one of the coldest countries in the world in the winter, with frosts of up to -30 degrees Celsius (-22 Fahrenheit) common in the Moscow area and getting even colder further North.
 However, a lot of regions in Russia also have incredibly warm summers, and very mild fall and spring seasons.